kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Wisdom begins in wonder. - Socrates
+    ## To have much learning and skill, to be well-trained in discipline, and good in speech — this is the highest blessing. - The Buddha